RYGcode/rygcode.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am interested , a field that continues to evolve rapidly.
+I am interested in IT, a field that continues to evolve rapidly.
 I see it as the study and application of systems, data, and networks to solve real-world problems and improve how people interact with technology.
 This perspective shapes my work, learning journey, and technical practice.

 I graduated with a degree in Electrical Engineering from Institut Teknologi Sepuluh Nopember, where I developed a strong interest in data analytics, programming, and network systems.I have been actively involved in technical projects, bootcamps, and lab work, which strengthened both my analytical thinking and teamwork abilities.